Religious Life in the Anglican Catholic Church

 The Benedictine Order (OSB)

 The Monastery at Stilfontein is a community of men embracing the Evangelical Counsels of charity, poverty, and obedience in the spirit of the Rule of Saint Benedict.
-In our monastic community at Stilfontein, South Africa, we devote ourselves to a regular life of prayer and work for the worship, love, and service of God and for the upbuilding of His Kingdom through missionary activity.
+In our monastic community at Stilfontein, we devote ourselves to a regular life of prayer and work for the worship, love, and service of God and for the upbuilding of His Kingdom through missionary activity.

 Very Reverend Damien Truslow-Trudeau, OSB (Prior)